Philippines arranging 'immediate repatriation' of remains of OFW killed in Turkey quake

 LUCENA CITY, Philippines – The Philippine embassy in Turkey is preparing the repatriation of the remains of Wilma Abulad Tezcan, one of the two Filipinos who died following the 7.8 magnitude earthquake in Turkey.

-The embassy said in a statement on Saturday, February 11, that this is upon the request of Teczan’s family.
+The embassy said in a statement on Saturday, February 11, that this is upon the request of Tezcan’s family.

 It added that the other Filipino fatality is married to a Turk so “her family in the Philippines is seeking consent from her husband regarding the treatment of her human remains.”